Sagar-Singh24/My_Python/Basics/README.md

 This is the first file of Python.
 <br>
-It contains basics of Pyhton.
+It contains basics of Python.